spring-jdbc-crud/simplejdbcmapper/README.md

  JdbcTemplate jdbcTemplate = sjm.getJdbcTemplate();
  NamedParameterJdbcTemplate namedParameterJdbcTemplate = sjm.getNamedParameterJdbcTemplate();
 ```
- You can always create your own JdbcClient/JdbcTemplate (since you already have the Datasource) and use it.
+You can also create your own JdbcClient/JdbcTemplate and use it.

+## blob/clob

+blob database columns should be mapped to java type byte[].
+No other type is supported.

+clob database columns should be mapped to java type char[].
+No other type is supported.

 ## Logging